LejonKralemann/CISTRANSGUIDE/readme.txt

 Running:
 First you need to create a file named "Sample_information.txt".
 This file needs to have one row per sample, each with the fields indicated below.
 Include a header row.

 Sample:	The name of the library sample.
 Example: "7C1_LB".
+This name should in principle be unique.
+If the samples have been sequenced multiple times, they can have the same name, as long as the RunID is different.
 Primer:	The secondary GUIDEseq primer sequence (GSP2).
 File_name:	the part before "_R1.fastq.gz" or "_R2.fastq.gz".
 Ref:	the genome reference file name, containing all the chromosomes, as well as the plasmid sequence(s).
 Example: "pCAS-PPO.fa".